dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 -----------
 This document assumes you have already have a tool ready to register.
 You do not need to have a Dockerfile associated with it unless you are using one our legacy registration methods (more on that below).

-If you followed :doc:`Getting Started With CWL </getting-started/getting-started-with-cwl>` to create a CWL tool, you will now have your ``Dockerfile`` and ``Dockstore.cwl`` in GitHub, have setup Quay.io to automatically build your Docker image, and have linked your accounts to Dockstore.
-This will allow you to use any of our registration methods, including legacy methods.
-Of course, you can always follow along with your own unique tools too, which may or may not be associated with an autobuilding Docker image.
+If you followed :doc:`Getting Started With CWL </getting-started/getting-started-with-cwl>` to create a CWL tool, you will now your ``Dockstore.cwl`` in GitHub and have linked your accounts to Dockstore.
+This will allow you to use the Dockstore GitHub App to register your tool.
+Of course, you can always follow along with your own unique tools too.
 Regardless of how you made your tool, this tutorial will assume you are using CWL.
 For all other languages, :doc:`please see our documentation on workflows instead </getting-started/dockstore-workflows>`.

 .. note:: The WDL community does not explicitly differentiate :doc:`tools versus workflows </getting-started/intro-to-dockstore-tools-and-workflows>`.
 However, Dockstore allows the registration of "WDL tools" using legacy registration methods.
 We encourage people to :doc:`register WDLs as workflows </getting-started/dockstore-workflows>` instead.